blaylock08/Blaylock_516X_Project/README.md

 Describe the methods used.

-## Model Verificaiton and Accuracy
+## Model Verification and Accuracy

 Describe the accuracy of each model type, benefits, downfalls, etc.